SeungheonOh/Haskell-REPL/README.md

 # Haskell-REPL
-Haskell REPL that auto-loads when you safe a file.
+Haskell REPL that auto-loads when you save a file.